-The mapped habitat zones and EVC distribution are shown previously in Map 4 on Page 26.
-Patches of native vegetation are relatively fragmented.
-In particular, along the waterway corridor and linear trail that extends along Park Street there are ample opportunities to extend existing patches and to link between patches, providing a much more continuous habitat corridor.
+The mapped habitat zones and EVC distribution is shown in Figure 22.
+It can be seen that the patches of native vegetation are relatively fragmented; and especially along the waterway corridor and linear trail that extends along Park Street, there are ample opportunities to extend existing patches and to link between patches, providing a much more continuous habitat corridor.